 This programme allows you to develop your knowledge of the entire project management process from inception and feasibility, engineering, procurement and implementation, through to commissioning and operation.
 Particular emphasis is placed on financial, planning and management aspects of the product life cycle.
-In order to ensure relevance with industry the course has also been developed to comply with international standards and both the APM and PMI Bodies of Knowledge.
+In order to ensure industry relevance, the course has also been developed to comply with international standards and both the APM and PMI Bodies of Knowledge.

 Course duration: 12 months (full-time) or 24 months (part-time)